 About the author:

-She lives in South-East England and loves snails, coffee and sex-positive feminism.
+She is currently studying integrative psychotherapy in London and loves snails, coffee and sex-positive feminism.